nikolay-turpitko/x-go-templator/README.md

 Refer .travis.yml for build requrements and steps.

-Note: to install ICU lib, you may use script `.build/install-icu4c.sh`.
+**Note**: to install ICU lib, you may use script `.build/install-icu4c.sh`.
 But I had to remove existing icu-devtools installation, because of conflict (`sudo apt purge icu-devtools`).

 I borrowed this script and ICU lib binding approach from https://github.com/uber-go/icu4go.
 Refer it for details.

+TODO:
-TODO: check if it goes to go/bin
+- check if it goes to go/bin
-TODO: probably, add a link to binary, built by Travis?
+- probably, add a link to binary, built by Travis?

 ### Create a template file and (optionally) a data file